-DEVELOPMENT PRIORITY OPERATIONAL OBJECTIVE HR PROGRAM Develop HR Plan by in order to provide an conducive working environment and ensure compliance with legislative requirements HR Plan will assist in coordinating all HR programmes as listed below HR Plan Institutional transformation and Organisational Development Recruitment and selection is aligned with equity plan and develop a recruitment plan.
-Recruitment and selection Development Ensure the cascading of Performance Management System to all employees to ensure effective service delivery.
-2010-2011 cascaded to HOD level, 2011-2012 cascaded to supervisory and Forman level, 2012-2013 to all employees.
-Performance Management System Training and Development
+DEVELOPMENT PRIORITY OPERATIONAL OBJECTIVE HR PROGRAM Institutional Develop HR Plan by in order to provide an conducive working environment and ensure compliance with legislative requirements HR Plan will assist in coordinating all HR programmes as listed below HR Plan transformation and Organisational Development Recruitment and selection is aligned with equity plan and develop a recruitment plan.
+Recruitment and selection Ensure the cascading of Performance Management System to all employees to ensure effective service delivery.
+2010-2011 cascaded to HOD level, Performance Management System

-DEVELOPMENT PRIORITY OPERATIONAL OBJECTIVE HR PROGRAM Development of work skills plan that seeks to achieve organisational goal e.g. shortage of qualified electricians, accountants, etc. DTIS: Assessment shortage of skills by DBSA Operationalization of wellness policy to enforce health and safety regulations.
+DEVELOPMENT PRIORITY OPERATIONAL OBJECTIVE HR PROGRAM 2011-2012 cascaded to supervisory and Forman level, 2012-2013 to all employees.
+Development of work skills plan that seeks to achieve organisational goal e.g. shortage of qualified electricians, accountants, etc. DTIS: Assessment shortage of skills by DBSA Training and Development Institutional transformation and Organisational Development Operationalization of wellness policy to enforce health and safety regulations.
 There is vacant position in the organogram of Employment well facilitator.
-Wellness(Health and safety) Operationalization of career succession plan policy Career planning Institutional transformation and Organisational Development To ensure sound good working relations between the employer and employees.
+Wellness(Health and safety) Operationalization of career succession plan policy Career planning To ensure sound good working relations between the employer and employees.
 (LLF) To empower members of LLF -all stakeholders (training) i.e. ORA, Labour relations Act, Basic conditions Act, LLF constitution and other related courses Labour relations Ensure smooth exit procedure 1.
 Resignation 2.
 Retirement 3.
 Dismissal 4.
 Early retirement due to health Exit management

-4.2.2 COMMUNICATION STRATEGY
+5.2.2 COMMUNICATION STRATEGY